intel/neural-compressor/examples/pytorch/utils/MLPerf/loadgen/README_FAQ.md

 ## Q: Can I make local modifications to the LoadGen for submission?
 **A:**
-No. To keep the playing field level, please upstream any local modificiations you need to make.
+No. To keep the playing field level, please upstream any local modifications you need to make.
 Ideally upstream such changes behind a runtime flag or via an abstract interface the client can implement.
 This will help with testability.